george-pov/YTSkedy/docs/architecture/integration-contracts.md

 ## Persistence

-Azure Table Storage is the current persistence technology for application-owned calendar event, template, platform, and platform-publication rows.
+Azure Table Storage is the current persistence technology for application-owned calendar event, template, platform, platform-publication, and application-settings rows.
 API persistence behavior is documented in [`../api/persistence.md`](../api/persistence.md).

 Persistence contracts are internal to the API boundary unless a feature